Things to Do

 Stop by our gift shop to bring a bit of the zoo home

 Conveniently located at the admission/exit gate for your first or last stop of the day, Tree House gift shop.
-The store hours are 10:00am to 5:00pm daily (4:00 pm in the off season).

 Your purchase helps support the zoo and our animals.